gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 ## EXAMPLES

-### Example 1a: Get the label and protection status of a single file - Azure Information Protection client only
+### Example 1a: (Classic client) Get the label and protection status of a single file

 ```
 PS C:\> Get-AIPFileStatus -Path \\Finance\Projects\Project.docx